Artificial neuron: Pseudocode algorithm

-The following is a simple pseudocode implementation of a single TLU which takes boolean inputs (true or false), and returns a single boolean output when activated.
+The following is a simple pseudocode implementation of a single Threshold Logic Unit which takes Boolean inputs (true or false), and returns a single Boolean output when activated.
 An object-oriented model is used.
 No method of training is defined, since several exist.
-If a purely functional model were used, the class TLU below would be replaced with a function TLU with input parameters threshold, weights, and inputs that returned a boolean value.
+If a purely functional model were used, the class Threshold Logic Unit below would be replaced with a function Threshold Logic Unit with input parameters threshold, weights, and inputs that returned a Boolean value.